 You might have noticed that lately, tracking productivity (or a lack thereof) is trending.
 With the advent of the internet, social media, and about a million and a half other things that are potentially more entertaining uses of your time, it’s easy to get off track.
 Not to mention even when you are on track, you probably have dozens of meetings, conference calls, and tasks competing for your attention from Monday to Friday, on a rotation that never stops.
+Thankfully, insights from MyAnalytics can help you stay focused.

 Fortunately, there are ways to get some of your time back.
 Sure, you can’t recoup all of it, but just think of what you could do with those extra few minutes every day, every week, every month and every year.
 Just like that morning cup of coffee for $3.89 (conservative estimate here, I know that’s not Starbucks pricing!), it adds up to a surprising number.
 So how do you know where your time is going, and how to get it back?
 Simple, there’s an app for that!